anishk18/mygitrepo/README.md

 # mygitrepo
-THis is first repo to show version control on git
+This is first repo to show version control on git